SolomonSklash/chomp-scan/README.md

 Chomp Scan is still in active development, as I use it myself for bug hunting, so I intend to continue adding new features and tools as I come across them.
 New tool suggestions, feedback, and pull requests are all welcomed.
 Here is a short list of potential additions I'm considering:

-* A non-interactive mode, where certain defaults are selected so the scan can be run and forget
 * Adding a config file, for more granular customization of tools and parameters
-* A possible Python re-write, with a pure CLI mode (and maybe a Go re-write after that!)
+* A possible Python re-write (and maybe a Go re-write after that!)
 * The generation of an HTML report, similar to what aquatone provides

 ### Examples